foraker/rspec_profiling/README.md

 #### CSV

+By default, profiles are collected in an a CSV file.
 You can configure `RspecProfiling` to collect results in a CSV in `config/initializers/rspec_profiling.rb`:

 ```Ruby
 RspecProfiling.configure do |config|